Slip and Falls: Understanding the Non-Obviousness Requirement

 Slip and fall liability is a subcategory of premises liability — stated simply, the defendant property owner (or possessor) can be held liable for failing to exercise due care, and thereby exposing others to an unreasonable risk of harm.
 For example, if you’re eating at a restaurant, and you slip and fall on the way to the bathroom due to a large spill on the floor, then you could potentially sue and recover damages.
 The defendant’s failure to inspect the floors and clean the spill would likely constitute negligence.

-It’s important to understand, however, that premises entrants must also use due care when navigating a premises.
+It’s important to understand, however, that premises entrants must also use due care when navigating a premise.
 In Pennsylvania, if the plaintiff (premises entrant) knows or reasonably should know that a hazard exists, then they must use due care to avoid it.
 Plaintiffs are expected to be aware of open and obvious hazards (i.e., a large, colored liquid spill).
 Even if the hazard is not open and obvious, however, the plaintiff may be prevented from recovering damages if they knew of the hazard.

 For example, if you are aware that a stairway lacks structural integrity and could collapse, then you cannot bring an action for damages against the property owner when it does collapse and causes you to suffer injuries.